 - The home is not handicap-accessible, i.e., it should be a one-level home with handrails, bathroom accommodations, etc.

-“In an assisted living facility, seniors receive help with daily needs, such as preparing meals and going to the doctor.
+“In an assisted living community, seniors receive help with daily needs, such as preparing meals and going to the doctor.
 There is someone on site 24/7 for emergencies and homes are equipped with emergency call buttons… For someone with Parkinson’s disease, they need increased accessibility.
 For instance, this can include increased access to group outings and social activities provided by the assisted living center.”

-We invite those with Parkinson’s and their families to schedule a visit to Rosewood of Fort Oglethorpe to see what we offer at our assisted living facility.
+We invite those with Parkinson’s and their families to schedule a visit to Rosewood of Fort Oglethorpe to see what we offer at our assisted living community.
 Working together, we can improve the life of the person with Parkinson’s.

 Copyright: lightwise / 123RF Stock Photo